sasidhar-d/angular2-quickstart/README.md

 #Angular Quickstart for ES6

-Node modules are included in this.
-To run type the command:
+Node Modules are not included, so in order to run you need to run the following commands: (as long as npm is installed)

+	npm install

 	npm start